Balancing the Pros and Cons of Managing a Remote Team

 Con: One-on-one management is more complicated

 Keeping tabs on employee morale, productivity, and energy levels is the core function of a manager.
 That can be hard to do if you’re communicating primarily by phone, email, chat, or even video conference.
-The mundane, like onboarding forms or client paperwork, can also become daunting.
+The mundane, such as onboarding forms or client paperwork, can also become daunting.

 You might not be able to tell if someone on your team is having trouble ending the workday, according to Magalhães.
 That could easily lead to burnout or resentment.